stylemistake/juke-build/README.md

 Function can be `async` if it has to be, target will wait for all promises to resolve.

-If you have a bunch of reusable conditions, you can pass an array of conditions.

 ```ts
 const Target = Juke.createTarget({